 Hardy St. Yard, Texas & New Orleans (T&NO) Railroad

-A high resolution scan of the above photo yields the closeup of Tower 207 at
+Above: A high resolution scan of this photo yields the close up of Tower 207 above

 from a slide obtained by Carl Codney.
 The slide is captioned "Houston, Texas SP